 MOBY Everything Is Wrong (1995)

-When MOBY was signed by Daniel Miller, he was largely considered to be a one hit wonder with ‘Go’ in 1991.
+When MOBY was signed by Daniel Miller, he was considered to be a one hit wonder with ‘Go’ in 1991.
 His first proper album ‘Everything Is Wrong’ arrived in 1995.
-The superb instrumental ‘First Cool Hive’, the happy hardcore of ‘Feeling So Real’, the gospel punk of ‘All That I Need Is To Be Loved’ and the neo-classical ambience of ‘Hymn’ showcased his eclectic tastes.
-Miller’s tremendous foresight turned out to be a wise decision when the unexpected success of ‘Play’ in 1999 provided a boost in income for Mute via synchronisation revenues.
+The superb instrumental ‘First Cool Hive’, the happy hardcore of ‘Feeling So Real’, the gospel punk of ‘All That I Need Is To Be Loved’ and the neo-classical ‘Hymn’ showcased his eclectic tastes.
+Miller’s tremendous foresight turned out to be a wise decision when the unexpected success of ‘Play’ in 1999 provided a boost in income for Mute.

 KOMPUTER EP (1996)

-London-based electronic duo Simon Leonard and David Baker had been collaborating since 1982 as I START COUNTING and then later as FORTRAN 5.
-But under the name KOMPUTER, they distinctly set out to create some heavily KRAFTWERK influenced numbers and more than made up for the lack of new material from Kling Klang.
+London-based duo Simon Leonard and David Baker began in 1982 as I START COUNTING and then morphed into FORTRAN 5.
+But as KOMPUTER, they created some heavily KRAFTWERK influenced numbers to make up for the lack of new material from Kling Klang.
 From their 4 track ‘EP’, ‘We Are Komputer’ was their own ‘The Robots’, while there was also the marvellous tribute to the first female Cosmonaut ‘Valentina Tereshkova’ which mined ‘The Model’.

 PEACH Audiopeach (1997)

 The concept of PEACH was ‘ABBA meets THE KLF’.
 Released in September 1997, ‘Audiopeach’ is one of those albums that has been lost in the midst of ‘Cool Britannia’.
 The album’s reputation was based on the participation of its two instrumentalists Pascal Gabriel and Paul Statham.
 Completing PEACH’s line-up was singer Lisa Lamb.
-The album’s launch single ‘On My Own’ was classic pop for the modern era with Lamb’s vocal delivery akin to Belinda Carlisle going electro; it was later used for a key scene in the Gwyneth Paltrow film ‘Sliding Doors’.
+The album’s launch single ‘On My Own’ was classic pop for the modern era with Lamb’s vocal delivery akin to Belinda Carlisle going electro.

 ADD N TO (X) Add Insult To Injury (2000)